spacetelescope/romancal/docs/roman/data_products/science_products.rst

    Pixels on the SCA that are separate from the full-frame array read out by the Science Outputs.
    This Output is active in parallel with either the 32 Science Outputs or the 1 Guide Window Output.

- - resultantdq: An array that contains the location of any missing data discovered in the data formating process.
+ - resultantdq: An array that flags the location of any missing data discovered in the data formating process.